Codecademy/docs/content/git/concepts/pull/pull.md

 ---
 Title: 'Pull'
-Description: 'In Git, pulling is the process of moving code from one repository to another one.
-Often this is used to move code from a remote machine to a local one, or retrieving code from a repository hosting service like GitHub.
-Pulling a repository allows a programmer to access code from a remote backup and make it available on their local machine.
-It is also used when collaborating with people to keep the local code up to date with the teams current version.
-The basic syntax for pulling in Git is this: shell git pull    This will move the code from  currently in branch , and move it to the branch checked out locally on the users computer.'
+Description: 'In Git, pulling is the process of moving code from one repository to another.
+Often this is used to move code from a remote machine to a local one.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'